startingtocoding/SACE/README.md

 ## Currency Basket

-As of September 25, 2025, SACE includes the following currencies:
+As of October 2025, SACE includes the following currencies:

 | #  | Currency                                      |
 |----|-----------------------------------------------|